Postmortem (novel): Victims

-Major themes

-The hunt for a skillful and mysterious "Mr Nobody" serial killer.

 Literary significance and criticism

 Postmortem, Patricia Cornwell's first novel, was published in 1990 following advice from editors at Mysterious Press to dump the then-male central character and to expand the character of Kay Scarpetta.
 The novel was a major success and won numerous literary awards.

-The book is loosely based on the crimes of Timothy Wilson Spencer, Cornwell was working in the OCME at the time of his killings.
+The book is loosely based on the crimes of Timothy Wilson Spencer; Cornwell was working in the OCME at the time of his killings.

 Awards and nominations

 Patricia Cornwell received the Edgar, Creasey, Anthony and Macavity Awards and the French Prix du Roman d'Adventure for Postmortem.